 Here are the quick troubleshooting steps to take before getting into anything more complex:

 - Check if you have a balance issue: If the sound is not even, maybe you just have a balance issue.
 Simply adjust the balance until you find the sweet spot.
 In fact, you can get even more detailed with this.
-You can run pink noise to the left then right channels and then measure with an SPL meter at your listening position.
-While checking the measurements, you can then make any needed adjustment to the balance.
+You can run pink noise to the left and then right channels and then measure with an SPL meter at your listening position.
+Note that pink noise is any noise or sound that contains a random assortment of all the audible frequencies, but with more power in the lower frequencies.
+While checking the measurements, you can then make any needed adjustments to the balance.

-If the above didn’t work, the following are various methods that you can go about fixing the problem.
+If the above didn’t work, the following are various methods that you can use when you go about fixing the problem.